CRISLoc: Reconstructable CSI Fingerprintingfor Indoor Smartphone Localization: CSI Reconstruction and Localization

 \section{CSI Reconstruction and Localization}

 In this section, we propose a novel transfer learning method to reconstruct the CSI fingerprints based the maximum mean discrepancy measure.
-An edge-enahced CSI matching rule is designed to perform indoor localization.
+An edge-enhanced CSI matching rule is designed to perform indoor localization.